kubernetes-sigs/gateway-api/site-src/guides/implementers.md

 ### Union feature conformance

-Some features are just useful when implemented with another features.
+Some features are only useful when implemented in combination with other features.
+We call this behavior a `union feature` — a feature that applies auxiliarily to any other feature that shares a compatible surface.

-As an example, `BackendTLSPolicy` is useful just when combined with a TLS terminated route or a filter that requires encrypted communication with a backend.
+As an example, `BackendTLSPolicy` is useful only when combined with a route or filter that forwards traffic to a backend — a TLS terminated route, a route with backend references, or a filter like `RequestMirror` that targets a backend service.
+Similarly, `ReferenceGrant` is only meaningful when combined with resources that make cross-namespace references (routes referencing backends in other namespaces, Gateways referencing Secrets, etc.).

-We call this behavior a `union feature`.
-An implementation that decides to support an union feature MUST support the combination with other reported features, being them on `Core` or `Extended` support level.
+An implementation that decides to support a union feature MUST support the combination with every other reported feature where that combination is applicable, regardless of whether those features are at `Core` or `Extended` support level.

 Let's take the following examples:

-* An implementation that reports support for `BackendTLSPolicy` and `GRPCRoute` MUST support the usage of a `BackendTLSPolicy` when targetting a service inside a `GRPCRoute`.
+* An implementation that reports support for `BackendTLSPolicy` and `GRPCRoute` MUST support the usage of a `BackendTLSPolicy` when targeting a service inside a `GRPCRoute`.
-* An implementation that reports support for `BackendTLSPolicy` and `TLSRouteTerminate` MUST support the usage of a `BackendTLSPolicy` when targetting a service inside a `TLSRoute` that uses a listener with `mode=Terminate`.
+* An implementation that reports support for `BackendTLSPolicy` and `TLSRouteTerminate` MUST support the usage of a `BackendTLSPolicy` when targeting a service inside a `TLSRoute` that uses a listener with `mode=Terminate`.
-* An implementation that reports support to `BackendTLSPolicy` and `HTTPRouteRequestMirror` MUST support the usage of a `BackendTLSPolicy` when a route defines a `httproute.spec.rules[].filters.requestMirror.backendRef` of type `Service`.
+* An implementation that reports support for `BackendTLSPolicy` and `HTTPRouteRequestMirror` MUST support the usage of a `BackendTLSPolicy` when a route defines a `httproute.spec.rules[].filters.requestMirror.backendRef` of type `Service`.

-Features that relies on the `Union feature` behavior MUST make it explicit on their Enhancement Proposal and on their API Reference.
+Features that rely on the `Union feature` behavior MUST make it explicit in their Enhancement Proposal and in their API Reference.

-TODO: Maybe mention that ReferenceGrant is the same case.
-TODO: Define how this applies with conformance profiles.
+#### Discovering union feature support

+Implementations report their supported features through the `GatewayClass.status.supportedFeatures` field.
+This is the primary mechanism for both implementers and users to understand which features — and therefore which feature combinations — an implementation supports.

+The conformance test suite validates union feature combinations automatically through its multi-feature test gating.
+Each conformance test declares the set of features it requires.
+A test only runs when the implementation claims support for **all** of the features listed.
+This means:

+* If an implementation claims support for both `BackendTLSPolicy` and `GRPCRoute`, the conformance tests that require both features will automatically run — and failing those tests means the implementation does not actually support the combination.
+* If an implementation claims only `BackendTLSPolicy` without `GRPCRoute`, those combination tests are skipped.
+* The conformance report output shows `supportedFeatures` and `unsupportedFeatures` per profile, allowing users to verify which combinations are validated.

+In short, the conformance suite makes it impossible to claim support for a union feature combination without actually passing the tests that validate it.

+#### Union features and conformance profiles

+Union features MUST be included in the `ExtendedFeatures` set of every conformance profile where the combination is applicable.
+This ensures that when an implementation runs conformance for a given profile and claims a union feature, the combination tests within that profile are executed.

+For example, `BackendTLSPolicy` applies to any profile that involves forwarding traffic to backends over TLS.
+It MUST therefore appear in the extended features of `GATEWAY-HTTP`, `GATEWAY-GRPC`, and `GATEWAY-TLS` profiles — not just a single profile.

+Union features may exist at different support levels:

+* **Core union features**: `ReferenceGrant` is a Core feature in all Gateway profiles.
+Support for cross-namespace references is mandatory whenever the profile is claimed.
+Because it is Core, implementations cannot opt out of it within a profile.
+* **Extended union features**: `BackendTLSPolicy` is an Extended feature.
+  Implementations may choose not to support it, but if they do, they MUST support it across all applicable feature combinations they report.

 #### Version Compatibility